The Mongol Empire

 In the Late Middle Ages, the Mongol Empire brought peace to most of Asia, and encouraged trade along the Silk Road.
 Poland, Russia, and Italy profited from this trade.
 Europe was making more and more stuff to sell on the Silk Road, especially wool cloth.

 By the 1400s, after the plague, Europe looked very different.
 The wars were over.
 The plague was mostly over.
-Europeans were now making and selling not just wool cloth but also paper, sugar, cotton, and steel.
+Europeans stopped selling enslaved people, for the most part.
+Now Europeans were making and selling not just wool cloth but also paper, sugar, cotton, and steel.